TimL20/icinga2api_py/doc/14_Client.md

 Response, as returned from any request with the client, is a sequence customized for sucessfull responses of the Icinga2 API.
 You can get the original requests response with the `response` property, but you can also directly get the returned results of this response (`results` property), wich are already decoded.
-Any response object acts like a presentation of these results.
-You can iterate through results, get a particular result and so on, everything just with the response:
+Any Response object acts like a presentation of these results.
+You can iterate through results, get a particular result, and so on, everything just with the response:
 ```
 from icinga2api_py import Client